Key recycling in authentication: Secret key leakage

-\begin{thm} Let $\pi$ be an authentication scheme that encodes a message $x$ as $y = (x, h_{k_1}(x) \xor k_2)$ and recycles $k_1$, where $\{h_{k_1} : \cX \to \cT \}_{k_1 \in \cK}$ is a family of $\frac{1}{|\cT|}$-almost XOR universal$_2$ hash functions.
-For any $1 \leq \ell \leq |\cT|$, let this protocol be used $\ell$ times with the same key $k_1 \in \cK$ initially chosen uniformly at random, and a new uniformly random $k_2 \in \cT$ in each round.
-Then, there exists an attack that allows the adversary to successfully falsify one of the first $\ell$ messages with probability at least $\ell/|\cT|$.
-Furthermore, after $\ell$ rounds, the entropy of the recycled key $K_1$ is bounded by where $Z_{\ell}$ consists of all the inputs and outputs of the protocol (except for $K_1$) and the communication with the dummy adversary from these $\ell$ rounds. \end{thm}
+\begin{thm} If the same hash function from a family of $\frac{1}{|\cT|}$-almost XOR universal$_2$ functions is recycled in $n$ rounds of authentication, for any $1 \leq n \leq |\cT|$, there exists an attack that allows the adversary to successfully corrupt one of the first $n$ messages with probability at least $n/|\cT|$.
+Furthermore, after $n$ rounds, the entropy of the recycled key $K$ is bounded by where $Z_{n}$ consists of all the inputs and outputs of the protocol \--- the messages, tags, and accept or reject results \--- from these $n$ rounds. \end{thm}